mthieux/IED_BLASTEEG/README.md

 ## Scripts
 The scripts have been writed with Python (3.11.7) and R (4.4.1).
 - behav_stat_analysis.Rmd - runs statistical analyses for BLAST data
-- eeg_stat_analysis.Rmd - runs statistical analyses for EEG data
+- eeg_stat_analysis.R - runs statistical analyses for EEG data
 - ERP_analysis.ipynb - runs EEG preprocessing and epoching

 ## Informations